samirdev2019/toDo-co/CONTRIBUTING.md

 *  Screenshots should be considered additional data, and therefore, you should always provide a textual description of the bug.
-It is strongly recommended to provide them when reporting UI-related bugs.
+It is strongly recommended to provide them when reporting UI*related bugs.
 *  Don't hesitate to give as much information as you can (OS, PHP version, extensions...)